Supervision of Medical Students on Clinical Rotations

 The supervising physician has a number of roles, which they are expected to perform when having a medical student with them on a clinical experience/rotation, including:

-• Promote and model professional conduct at all times with medical students;
+- Promote and model professional conduct and culturally safe, inclusive behaviour at all times with medical students;

-• Identify issues relating to such matters as: conflict of interest, harassment, intimidation, and medical student safety; and be familiar with University, College and Program specific policies relating to these issues.
-When issues arise, provide support and direction in addressing these issues.
+- Identify issues relating to such matters as: conflict of interest, mistreatment, discrimination or harassment, , and medical student safety; and be familiar with University, College and Program specific policies relating to these issues.
+When issues arise, provide support and direction in addressing these issues;

-• Ensure that any clinical activities supervised by a non-physician health professional are within the scope of practice of the supervising health professional, and that this supervisor has explicitly accepted delegated responsibility from the supervising physician for overseeing the medical student’s participation in those specific activities.
-(Note: This is not intended to imply that the many opportunities for informal interactions between medical students and other health professionals in the clinical setting necessarily comprise instances of clinical supervision by those professionals).
+- Ensure that all individuals who may be supervising medical students are oriented to supervision expectations and other teaching responsibilities; Ensure that any clinical activities supervised by a non-physician health professional are within the scope of practice of the supervising health professional, and that this supervisor has explicitly accepted delegated responsibility from the supervising physician for overseeing the medical student’s participation in those specific activities.
+(Note: This is not intended to imply that the many opportunities for informal interactions between medical students and other health professionals in the clinical setting necessarily comprise instances of clinical supervision by those professionals);

-• Ensure on-call schedules for attending physicians and residents be structured to provide medical students with continuous supervision;
+- Ensure on-call schedules for physicians and residents be structured to provide medical students with continuous supervision;

-• Ensure that, when urgent judgments by responsible physicians are required, attending physicians/residents are available.
-Under certain circumstances it may be necessary to be offsite; if so, the most responsible physician’s presence must be assured within a reasonable time in case of need.
+- Ensure that, when urgent judgments by responsible physicians are required, supervisors are available.
+Under certain circumstances it may be necessary to be offsite; if so, the supervisor’s presence must be assured within a reasonable time in case of need.

 The supervising physician is expected to provide the medical students who they are supervising with appropriate orientation to their clinical experience as well as assessment of their performance including:

-• Ensuring the medical student understands their role and responsibilities in the orientation process at the beginning of each clinical rotation.
-The supervising physician must ensure that the medical student is informed of what to do and who to call across the spectrum of clinical assignments and rotations.
+- Ensure the medical student understands their role and responsibilities in the orientation process at the beginning of each clinical rotation.
+The supervising physician must ensure that the medical student is informed of what to do and who to call across the spectrum of clinical assignments and rotations;

-Supervising physicians, attending physicians, residents, and other health care professionals are further expected to ensure medical student and patient safety during clinical experiences/rotations.
+Supervising physicians, and all other supervisors are further expected to ensure medical student and patient safety during clinical experiences/rotations.
 This is one of their primary responsibilities and one which ensures that the learning environment is conducive to student learning.
 The expectations include:

 Medical students also have a role in ensuring appropriate supervision during clinical experiences/rotations.
 These expectations include:

-• Maintain a professional relationship with physician/resident supervisor, and display professional conduct at all times with peers, paramedical staff, co-workers, patients and members of the public;
+- Maintain a respectful relationship with their supervisor, and display professional conduct at all times with peers, non-physician health care providers, staff, co-workers, patients and members of the public;

-• Inform their supervising physician if they are not able to care for the delegated patients because of the number and/or complexity of the patients assigned or because of stress and/or fatigue to ensure patient safety;
+- Inform their supervisor if they are not able to care for the delegated patients because of the number and/or complexity of the patients assigned or because of stress and/or fatigue to ensure patient safety;

 Non-compliance